Coronavirus (COVID-19) Update

 Questions about an existing service request should be directed to the previously assigned project manager, for whom you should already have contact information.
 Please have your Notification (Job) Number available when contacting.

-- PSE&G is temporarily closing its customer service centers.
-The centers will be closed as of end of business on Tuesday, March 17.
+- PSE&G has temporarily closed its customer service centers.
 Our employees are available to provide the same excellent level of customer service through alternate means.
-Customers can engage with us via phone, text, chat, web, our mobile app and Amazon Alexa.
+Customers can engage with us via phone, text, chat, web, our mobile app available on Apple and Android, Amazon Alexa.
 The customer service phone line is 800-436-7734.